lmmsma/LRd-code/README.md

 # LRd-code
-Matlab code associated with LRd model
+Matlab code associated with LRd model, for REU 2017 project